QUESTIONS & ANSWERS

 You might experience high medical bills, hospital stays, funeral expenses, lost wages, or even costs associated with in-home care.
-By hiring an attorney such as Kaufman Law, we can help you obtain the compensation you deserve to cover these expenses.
+By hiring an attorney such as Bush & Miller, we can help you obtain the compensation you deserve to cover these expenses.

 2. Your attorney is your warrior.